 3) They Still Look Normal

-When your hair is in a simple braid, you can still look “normal” enough to go answer the door if somebody knocks rather than trying to hide your curlers under a kerchief 🙂
+When your hair is in a simple braid, you can still look “normal” enough to go answer the door if somebody knocks rather than trying to hide because you don’t want to be seen in curlers.

 4) They Keep Your Hair Tangle-Free